The

 The car changed hands for the last time in 1970 when Bill

-1933 Ford Riley Sprint Car as it arrived for the first
+historic Sprint Car as it arrived for the first time

 This